civilservicelgbt/civilservicelgbt.github.io/_news/2024-03-01-mentoring-programme-register-now.md

 As a mentor, you can expect to:

 1. be matched with someone one or two grades more junior to you
-2. be offered a short induction session for new mentors
-3. receive published guidance on how to maximise your role as a mentor
+2. receive guidance on how to maximise your role as a mentor
-4. have the chance to join a network of other mentors who you can speak to for advice too
+3. have the chance to join a network of other mentors who you can speak to for advice too

 ### Check you're eligible to take part

 In order to join the programme – either as a mentee or mentor – you must:

 1. **be a LGBT+**: you must have a minority sexual orientation, gender identity or expression, or variation in sex characteristics
-2. **be a civil servant**: you must be an employee of the UK Civil Service, Civil Service in Northern Ireland, Scotland or Wales – a contractor and interim staff **cannot** take part in this programme
+2. **be a civil servant**: you must be an employee of the UK Civil Service, Civil Service in Northern Ireland, Scotland or Wales – contractors and interim staff **cannot** take part in this programme

 ### Need more information?

 We've published detailed information about what's involved in our ['about the programme' guide](/mentoring/about-the-programme), and in our guides for [mentors](/publication/resources-for-mentors) and [mentees](/publication/resources-for-mentees).

+We've also created some [short videos to induct you to the programme](/publication/mentoring-induction/).

 ## Register to take part